MannyVR/CodePath-CyberSecurity-/Week 7/README.md

 ## Notes

-Many of the challenges that I encountered involved the virtual machines themse
+Many of the challenges that I encountered involved the virtual machines not functioning properly.
+Also vmdistillery.vm often would no longer work and I had to uninstall and reinstall many times.
+Alot of these exploits took a long time, however, this was a good thing because it allowed me to step to into the mind of a hacker.
+I understood these vulnerabilites a lot more after this challenge.

 ## License